renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 Follow the instructions on screen to eventually install it.

 * Switch the global Ruby version to the newest one with `rbenv global <ruby-version>` so that the latter commands run in the correct context.
+You don't need to, if you've a `.ruby-version` in your projects containment folder.

 * Run `gem install bundler` to install Bundler.
 You may have it already installed, but this command will make sure that you have the latest version.